ice987987/ioBroker.meteoblue/README.md

 ## Control

-If polling interval is set to `0` you can fetch the values from the API manually.
-Else this value does not appear.
+If polling interval is set to `0` you can fetch the values from the API manually, else this value does not appear.
 * `.ACTION.REQUEST_DATA`: Fetch data manually

 ## Available values (readonly)